etsakas/openvidu-react-hello-world/README.md

 the other user sees a frozen screen that goes away after some seconds.
 On the other hand, if one leaves by clicking the "leave" button, the other user's screen gets updated immediately.
+-Seems to work fine now.

 2) React Hook useEffect has a missing dependency: 'leaveSession'.
+-Solved by wrapping leaveSession function with useCallback hooks.
+Is there a better solution?